mskri/MoozeApp/README.md

 Toggle microphone on/off with global shortcut using `⌃⌥⌘m` _(control + option + command + m)_.

 Microphone can also be toggled by left clicking status bar icon.
-Menu open on right click.
+Menu opens on right click.

 ## License